dangcuuson/graphql-schema-typescript/README.md

 }
 ```

-If you are not using [graphql-tools](#https://www.npmjs.com/package/graphql-tools), you can
+In this example, if you are not using [graphql-tools](https://www.npmjs.com/package/graphql-tools),
-still use `RootQueryToUsersResolver` type to make your args type safed.
+you can still use `RootQueryToUsersResolver` type to make your args type safed.

 ## TODO
 - [ ] More detailed API Documentation